-- A. OER and the Council shall file the Report on or before March 1, 2008 and triennially on or before March 1, thereafter through March 1, 2024. - J. OER and the Council shall notify the PUC of any good cause for delaying the filing, and with agreement from the distribution company and the Division of Public Utilities and Carriers. - K. Findings and recommendations for System Reliability Procurement may be filed separately from those for Energy Efficiency and Conservation Procurement, Recommendations for Least-Cost Procurement Standards identified pursuant to 2.3.B 2.E may be filed separately from System Reliability and Energy Efficiency and Conservation Procurement findings and recommendations.
+- A. OER and the Council shall file the Report on or before March 1, 2008 and triennially on or before March 1, OER and the Council shall file the Report on or before March 20, 2020 and triennially thereafter through March 1, 2024. - B. OER and the Council shall notify the PUC of any good cause for delaying the filing, and with agreement from the distribution company and the Division of Public Utilities and Carriers. - C. Findings and recommendations for System Reliability Procurement may be filed separately from those for Energy Efficiency and Conservation Procurement, Recommendations for Least-Cost Procurement Standards identified pursuant to 2.2.E may be filed separately from System Reliability and Energy Efficiency and Conservation Procurement findings and recommendations.